Self-Compassion for the Female Athlete (Podcast – 31:36mins).

 Citation: McGuckin, M. E., Turnnidge, J., Bruner, M. W., Lefebvre, J. S., & Côté, J. (2022).
 Exploring youth sport coaches’ perceptions of intended outcomes of leadership behaviours.
 International Journal of Sports Science & Coaching, 17(3), 463-476. https://doi.org/10.1177/17479541221076247 (Original work published 2022)

-Abstract: Researchers investigate the coach-athlete relationship, focusing on the specific behaviors that influence desired outcomes in competitive play.
+Abstract: Researchers investigate the coach-athlete relationship, focusing on the specific behaviors that influence desired outcomes in competitive sport.
 Three leadership styles are examined: Transformational Leadership, which supports competence and confidence in players; Transactional Leadership, which seeks respect and commitment; and Toxic Leadership, which prioritizes winning and may include acceptance of aggression or promotion of unsportsmanlike conduct.

 License: CC BY.